The Thirteen Chairs: Production and release

 "When I got back to London we still had some filming to work on his TV project.
 When I disagreed over something he said, "Just because you've been in a B movie doesn't mean you know everything now."
 He grinned and said "Sorry, I meant an A movie" remembering he was in it as well.
 I didn't see him again after that.
 But I always had the best memories of working with a truly great man.

-Because the script for several semi-nude scenes from Sharon Tate, the director arranged to film those scenes first during the early months of her pregnancy.
+Because the script called for several semi-nude scenes from Sharon Tate, the director arranged to film those scenes first during the early months of her pregnancy.
 As filming, and her pregnancy, progressed, the director obscured Tate's stomach with items such as large purses and scarves.
 This is most apparent in the scene following her ride in the furniture mover's van.
-Tate's biographer Greg King notes Tate was paid a substantial salary over $100,000, but her performance was in some scenes stiff or stilted, which he attributed to morning sickness and other mild problems related to pregnancy.
+Tate's biographer Greg King wrote that Tate was paid a substantial salary at over $100,000, but her performance was in some scenes stiff or stilted, which he attributed to morning sickness and other mild problems related to pregnancy.

 The Thirteen Chairs was Tate's final film prior to her August 9, 1969 murder at the hands of Charles Manson's followers; many people said that she had a knack for comedy and they were excited for her next film contract (equal to over $1,000,000 in today's money).